HamBone999/Minecraft-Infinite-Reborn/.github/ISSUE_TEMPLATE/bug_report.md

 * Lack of sounds (unless they stopped playing while already in-game)
 * Crashes when launching the game in unsupported devices (tablets, phones, steam deck etc.) or launchers other than MultiMC
 * Crashes without a crash log provided (especially those with no information or steps to reproduce).
-* Reports for any mods besides Infdev+.
-This repository is for Infdev+ ONLY.
+* Reports for any mods besides Infinite.
+This repository is for Infinite ONLY.
 If you report an issue with Indev+ or Alpha Recrafted, it will be deleted, as those mods are no longer supported.

 **Please fill in the report below and remove this and the above text to confirm you have read it!**